tc39/notes/es7/2016-05/may-24.md

 FST: If someone wrote a module loader with each module in its own realm.
 This would impose problems.

-SG: what things do not work cross realms?
+SYG: what things do not work cross realms?

 MM: For identity of continuity, I would like cross realms to be as little surprising as possible.